 Privacy policy — Future Assistants

-Controller: Future Assistants Ltd Company number: 17123132 Registered address: 4th Floor, Silverstream House, 45 Fitzroy Street, Fitzrovia, London W1T 6EB Website / app: https://futureassistants.co.uk Privacy contact: privacy@futureassistants.co.uk Effective date: 27 April 2026
+Controller: Future Assistants Ltd Company number: 17123132 Registered address: 4th Floor, Silverstream House, 45 Fitzroy Street, Fitzrovia, London W1T 6EB Website / app: https://futureassistants.co.uk Privacy contact: privacy@futureassistants.co.uk Effective date: 27 April 2026 Last reviewed: 16 May 2026 — material update covering the new AI Heart wellbeing-reflection layer, clinical-distress signposting, automated behavioural telemetry, sibling-assistant handoff logging, calendar-feed access logging, audience-attribution tracking on the Bazaar surface, and assistant tool-call audit logging.
+New processing is gated behind explicit consent and a Data Protection Impact Assessment (DPIA) has been completed; see §2.7 onwards.

 1. About this service